jlmelville/uwot/README.md

 weight function and gradient, and so should give results that resemble the real thing, it differs in the following ways:

-* Only the nearest-neighor search is multi-threaded.
+* Although the nearest-neighor search and optimization routines are multi-threaded, but the perplexity calculations are not (for now).
 * Matrix input data is not normalized.
 You can carry out the LargeVis normalization yourself by doing:
 ```R